insideout-andrew/ada-compliant-forms/README.md

 # Ada Compliant Forms

-Create forms compliant with the American Disabilities Act with no effort at all... seriously it is easier than HTML.
+Create forms compliant with ADA super fast and easily... seriously it is easier than vanilla HTML.
 All you need to do is include the JS and then start building your forms.

-It is fast, simple, lightweight (<20kb), there are absolutely NO CSS associated with is, and will allow you to build robust ADA-compliant forms with live error handling without ever touching a line of Javascript.
+It is fast, simple, lightweight (<20kb), there is absolutely no css requirements and you never need to touch any Javascript.

 ## What's available

-Supported input types:
+Supported input types (use other input types at your own risk!):
 - text
 - email
 - url